adrianleung5/Premier-League-Legends-quiz/README.md

 ## Returning User Goals
 - As a returning visitor, I would like to see new and more questions.
-- As a returning visitorr, I would like to be able to leave feedback and suggestions for future questions for the quiz.
+- As a returning visitor, I would like to be able to leave feedback and suggestions for future questions for the quiz.
 - As a returning visitor, I would like to get in touch with the site developer

 ## Frequent User Goals